New Zealand Crush Sri Lanka By 113 Runs In 2nd ODI To Win Series - UrduPoint

 The pair put on 112 for the second wicket, ending when Chapman holed out to long-off from Theekshana.

-Ravindra departed soon afterwards, caught brilliantly at short cover by Sri Lanka captain Charith Asalanka off leg-spinner Wanindu Hasaranga (2-39).
+Ravindra departed soon afterwards, caught brilliantly at short cover by Asalanka off leg-spinner Wanindu Hasaranga (2-39).

-Mitchell scored 38 off 38 balls but struggled for support late in the innings.
+Ravindra, who struck nine fours and a six, believed his balanced batting style was tailored for the 50-over format.

+"I do enjoy the ODIs, although you don't see as many games happen anymore, but it's a format I grew up watching, and I think it suits the way I bat," said the 25-year-old, who scored 45 in the first match.

 Recent Stories